 My professional interest in photography began while in the Army, stationed in Germany.
-I recall photo treks to Munich, Frankfurt, Salzburg, London, Manchester, and Brussels, to name a few of my favorite cities.
-They always included a lot of night photography which ironicly prepared me for a lot of the dimly lit arenas I now shoot rodeos in.
+I recall photo treks to Munich, Frankfurt, Salzburg, London, Manchester, and Brussels, to name a few cities I visited.
+They always included a lot of night photography which ironically prepared me for a lot of the dimly lit arenas I now shoot rodeos in.
 When not traveling, shooting photos, I spent most of my off duty time in the darkroom, processing, developing and printing images.
 Yes old school, but a photographic foundation that today's digital shooters know little to nothing about.
-I have processed film in the old "black bag," printed in a sophisticated lab in Germany, as well as on the bathroom sink, and printed using my own enlarger in rented apartments.
+I have processed film in the old "black bag," printed in a sophisticated lab in Germany, as well as in the bathroom sink, and printed using my own enlarger in rented apartments.
 Whatever it took...

 In the meantime, and through my wife's interest in horses, I got my first, then second and then more horses.
 For over twenty years I have been an avid civil war reenactor and it was inevitable that I started riding my horse in the reenactment battles.
 My wife competes in cowboy challenges, reigning, and has ridden on a rodeo drill team, trains horses and teaches riding skills to clients.
 So when I was asked to take photos of the drill team at rodeos I did not hesitate; I stepped up.

 Anyone can take a picture.
-The number of cell phone cameras in the stands proves it.
-And for many, cell phone images are fine, they are digital and only going on FaceBook anyway, where they will dissolve into wherever digital images on social media go.
+The number of cell phone cameras in the rodeo stands proves it.
+And for many, cell phone images are fine, they are digital and only going on social media anyway.
+There they will dissolve into wherever digital images on social media go.
 However I get contacted all the time from rodeo contestants who are looking for images from years past.
 Now they see the value in and want an actual quality print.
 At the time they rode, prints were unimportant.
 Now that they are no longer competing, or no longer able to compete, printed images are very important.
 In fact they are coveted.

 Professional Rodeo Photography is expensive, challenging, sometimes wet and muddy, sometimes hot and dusty, exhausting, hard on gear, adrenaline pumping, and out of this world exciting.

-I hope you can tell I love what I do, and that my images of you reflect all that went into capturing that extraordinary moment in time.
+I hope you can tell I love what I do, and that my images reflect all that went into capturing that extraordinary moment in time.